 The county cut 700 employees, reduced services and closed satellite offices.
 It remains around $40 million short, Stephens said.

 Jefferson County filed for bankruptcy protection in November after lawmakers failed to deliver their part of a September bargain struck with holders of the county’s sewer debt, led by JPMorgan Chase & Co.
-(JPM) The agreement required the Legislature to create an authority to oversee the sewer system and to fix the county’s revenue situation.
+(JPM:US) The agreement required the Legislature to create an authority to oversee the sewer system and to fix the county’s revenue situation.

 State law allows legislators to control locally targeted legislation, unless four-fifths of the state House of Representatives or Senate overrides their wishes.

 Jefferson County’s delegation hasn’t been able to agree on any solution.
 Proposals have included replacing the wage tax, replacing it temporarily, and removing legislative mandates that the county use about $40 million in revenue from sales taxes for indigent medical care and other special purposes.

 Rogers is among Democrats who oppose a new tax, unless the county agrees to rehire workers it cut over the past year, which Stephens and County Manager Tony Petelos have said they’re unwilling to do.